Coffey County, Kansas Extinct Towns

 Atchison, Topeka & Santa Fe Railroad shed depot in Hall’s Summit, Kansas by H. Killam, 1952.

 Aliceville 1883-1994 Located in Avon Township of Coffey County is an extinct town because it no longer has a post office.
-However, it is also an interesting ghost town with a number of buildings, a profitable bank, and an active church.
+However, it is also an interesting ghost town with several buildings, a profitable bank, and an active church.

 Avon 1865-1888